OsmosysSoftware/supply-chain-blockchain/docs/setup.md

 - **Git:** Git v2.x or higher.
 - **MetaMask:** Chrome Extension to interact with web3 application.

-These prerequisites are essential for deploying and running application in an environment.
+These prerequisites are essential for deploying and running the application in an environment.

 Please make sure to have these versions installed on your development server before proceeding with the setup.